pyeventsourcing/eventsourcing/README.md

 assert len(stored_events) == 2, (received_events, stored_events)
 ```

-Now the entity can now be retrieved from the repository, using its dictionary-like interface.
+The entity can now be retrieved from the repository, using its dictionary-like interface.

 ```python
 retrieved_entity = example_repository[entity1.id]
 assert retrieved_entity.foo == 'bar2'
 ```

-To keep things grounded, remember that we can always get the sequenced items directly from the active record
+Remember that we can always get the sequenced items directly from the active record
 strategy.
 A sequenced item is tuple containing a serialised representation of the domain event.
 In the library, a
 ```SequencedItem``` is a Python tuple with four fields: ```sequence_id```, ```position```,
 ```topic```, and ```data```.
 By default, an event's ```entity_id``` attribute is mapped to the ```sequence_id``` field,